Darxo/Hardened/README.md

 - Spiders will now give up when their team has given up even if there are still eggs on the battlefield
 - Remove the hidden "25% more injury threshold" for all characters when receiveing a head hit
 - You can no longer do two Arenas during the same day
+- Negative changes to faction relation are no longer rounded up and positive changes are no longer rounded down
+- The bagslots on the player paperdoll are now centred correctly on characters who have 1 or 3 bagslots
 - Retreating NPCs, that are fleeing and in Zone of Control will now seek the border correctly, if possible
 - **Repel** can no longer push someone back in a 90° angle
 - Other Actors moving in or out of the range of someone with **Lone Wolf** now cause that effect to update instantly